rouzbeh-parsi/Rouzbeh-Parsi.github.io/_pages/bc.md

 - $(\hat{y}_t)$ is the previous smoothed (forecasted) value
 - $(\alpha)$ is the smoothing parameter, where $(0 < \alpha < 1)$

-This equation represents the simple exponential smoothing (ETS) update rule, where the next forecast is a weighted combination of the most recent observation and the previous estimate.
+This equation represents the simple ETS update rule, where the next forecast is a weighted combination of the most recent observation and the previous estimate.
 Higher values of $(\alpha)$ place more weight on recent observations, making the model more responsive to changes in the data.

 ---